Peter-SB/Go-Chat-App/README.md

 # 📜 Project Overview

-This is an **instant messaging chat app** made \***\*in part to demonstrate my abilities in full-stack development, and focusing on learning web security concepts as well as practising program architecture and scalability.
+This is an **instant messaging chat app** made in part to demonstrate my abilities in full-stack development, and focusing on learning web security concepts as well as practising program architecture and scalability.
 It was built with a **Go** backend, a **React** frontend, and a **MySQL** database.
-The app is containerized using **Docker Compose\*\* for repeatable and easy deployment.
+The app is containerized using **Docker Compose** for repeatable and easy deployment.

 I've taken time to implement advanced patterns like **dependency injection** for modularity, scalability, and ease of testing.
 I also investigated and implemented security measures such as **session management**, **CSRF tokens**, and custom **CORS middleware** for better understanding and hands-on learning.
-The project is complete with some example mock services and unit tests for demonstraigtion of how to do unit tests in Go.
+The project is complete with some example mock services and unit tests for demonstration of how to do unit tests in Go.

 # 🚩Features